sanserg/fun-anomaly/README.md

-# Monitoring IOT Asset Data in Dashboards using Python
+# Monitoring IOT Asset Data for Anomalies Using Python Functions and Dashboards

-In this Code Pattern we will publish IOT Asset Data from Building Insights into Watson IOT Platform using a Python analytics function.
-The data will allow us to then monitor individual building energy consumption and compare the performance of different buildings.
-The monitoring dahsboards allow us to see energy consumption trends over time.
-This HTTP preload function could easily be modified to integrate to other IOT Platforms or data sources to allow you to quickly monitor your assets.
+This sample function uses a regression model to predict the value of one or more output  variables.
+It compares the actual value to the prediction and generates an alert when the difference between the actual and predicted value is outside of a threshold.

 When the reader has completed this Code Pattern, they will understand how to:

-* Understand how this Python function can load data into  [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) from any REST Service
+* Understand how deploy this Python anomaly function  into  [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html)
 * Build a dashboard using [Watson IOT Platform Monitoring Dashboard](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) to monitor, visualize, and analyze IOT asset data from [IBM TRIRIGA Building Insights](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html)
-* Deploy, schedule and run this Python Functions in [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) to retrieve data from Building Insights every 5 minutes.
+* Deploy, schedule and run this anomaly Python Functions in [Watson IOT Platform Analytics](https://www.ibm.com/support/knowledgecenter/en/SSQP8H/iot/analytics/as_overview.html) to score metrics every 5 minutes to see if there has been an anomaly.

 The intended audience for this Code Pattern is application developers and other stakeholders who wish to utilize the power of Watson IOT Platform Monitoring Dashboard to quickly and effectively monitor any asset to ensure availability, utilization and efficiency.